DTanJP/CardboardPC/README.md

 A lightweight java plugin system.

 Purpose:
 A plugin driven application that runs the OS plugin which then handles the rest of the other plugins.
+Designed to give most of the control to the OS.

 To use:
 Upon first run, CardboardPC will set up the necessary directories and then close.